 Healing from trauma is like scuba diving.

 All scuba divers need to feel comfortable with their oxygen tank.
 In my therapy space, the oxygen tank is any connection to the breath and, for some, a Higher Power.
 I do not promote a particular faith system.
-I promote mind-body connection; clients learn to be attuned to their breath and somatic (bodily) responses.
-Mindfulness practices allow us to connect with calm and therefore access the sacred, inner Self that sometimes gets lost in muddy, tumultuous waters.
+My intention is to promote a mind-body connection; clients learn to be attuned to their breath and somatic (bodily) responses.
+Mindfulness practices allow us to connect with calm and therefore access the sacred, inner, wise Self that sometimes gets lost in muddy, tumultuous waters.

 It is always the client who is in control of their healing and self-discovery process; I serve as a guide.
-As a therapist, I am like a skilled scuba diver.
 I gently encourage my clients to explore dark places, hidden caves, and the wreckage at the bottom of the ocean.
-It is often these old pieces at the bottom of the ocean that impact the strength of the waves on the surface, the challenges of present-day.
-When we go exploring, we often find rifts in the ocean floor, sunken old relation-ships, shame spirals, and sometimes we come across predators, like sharks (assailants) or sting rays.
-We also tend to find beautiful coral reefs (positive memories), colorful fish (supportive relationships), and hidden treasures (character assets).
-Using a variety of modalities including EMDR, Cognitive Processing Therapy (CPT), and creative expression – all depending on what the client needs, I support my clients as they clear out the old wreckage at the bottom of their ocean, dissolve trauma-related suffering, overcome fear, and discover more adaptive beliefs.
-My clients learn to enjoy and embody the full-expression of their True selves.
+It is often these old pieces at the bottom of the ocean that impact the strength of the waves on the surface, your challenges in present-day.